dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 Quic has always been on my mind.

-## Flent works well at high speeds
+## Flent works best at high speeds

 A huge flaw in most network research today is that researchers tend to focus on achieveable speeds in the lab, and are perpetually posting results in the 1mbit to 10mbit range.
 Flent lets you test at speeds up to 40Gbit.
+Most of our testing has been in the range 4-200Mbit.

 TCP's behaviors at lower rates are bound by different variables than TCP's behaviors at higher rates.
 Of issue are the size of the initial